-For 15 years a regular guest conductor of the Berliner Philharmoniker, Simon Rattle became its Chief Conductor and Artistic Director in September 2002.
+For 15 years a regular guest conductor of the Berliner Philharmoniker, Simon Rattle became its Chief Conductor and Artistic Director in September 2002, serving in that role through the 2017-2018 season.
 As well as fulfilling a taxing concert schedule in Berlin, the partnership tours extensively and has garnered many awards for its recordings and pioneering educational work.
 During the past decade Simon Rattle and the Berlin Philharmonic have commissioned many works by composers such as Adès, Berio, Boulez, Grisey, Gubaidulina, Lindberg, and Turnage.
 The orchestra has for many years enjoyed close links with the Simon Bolivar Youth Orchestra of Venezuela and, since his appointment, Simon Rattle has led two projects in Venezuela.

 For the Salzburg Easter Festival Rattle has conducted staged productions of Fidelio, Cosi fan tutte, Peter Grimes, Pelléas et Mélisande, Salome and Carmen, a concert performance of Idomeneo and many contrasting concert programmes, all with the Berliner Philharmoniker.
 Between 2006 and 2010 he also conducted Wagner's complete Ring Cycle with the Berliner Philharmoniker for the Aix-en-Provence and Salzburg Easter Festivals.
 His latest productions have included Pelléas et Mélisande and Les Dialogues des Carmelites for the Royal Opera House; Tristan und Isolde for the Wiener Staatsoper; L'Étoile, Aus einem Totenhaus and Káťa Kabanová for the Deutsche Staatsoper Berlin; and his debut at Metropolitan Opera, New York, with Pelléas et Mélisande.